chinapedia/wikipedia.abstract.en/Page/Simple_machine.md

 Kinematic chains

-Kinematics_of_Machinery_-_Figure_21.jpg]]Simple machines are elementary examples of kinematic chains that are used to model mechanical systems ranging from the steam engine to robot manipulators.
+]]Simple machines are elementary examples of kinematic chains that are used to model mechanical systems ranging from the steam engine to robot manipulators.
 The bearings that form the fulcrum of a lever and that allow the wheel and axle and pulleys to rotate are examples of a kinematic pair called a hinged joint.
 Similarly, the flat surface of an inclined plane and wedge are examples of the kinematic pair called a sliding joint.
 The screw is usually identified as its own kinematic pair called a helical joint.

 Two levers, or cranks, are combined into a planar four-bar linkage by attaching a link that connects the output of one crank to the input of another.
 Additional links can be attached to form a six-bar linkage or in series to form a robot.[41]